 - Be a sophomore, junior, or non-graduating senior; must have 2 academic years of college coursework (not including college credit earned while in high school or its equivalent) and not graduating prior to December 2022

 - Have an interest in pursuing a graduate degree in one of MIT’s graduate programs, Sloan professional programs not included (MBA, EMBA, LGO, etc)

 - Have a genuine interest in pursuing a career in academic research and/or teaching

 - Must be a U.S. citizen, permanent resident, non-U.S. citizen with DACA, or international student with appropriate visa and work authorizations

-Applicants must also meet one or more of the following criteria:
+Applicants must also identify as one or more of the following:

 - First-generation college student who will be the first in their families to graduate from a four-year college or university.